HVTom/magazin-chic/README.md

 Clothes e-commerce website

-## *TO-DO:* reamde should be updated to have all the project documented
+## *TO-DO:* readme should be updated to have all the project documented

 Things to document:
 + General structure